 To get a real taste of Argentina, I recommend starting with a book by an award-winning Argentinian, Patricio Pron.
 My Fathers’ Ghost Is Climbing in the Rain is Pron’s first work to be translated into English, making it accessible to a much wider audience.
 The story begins with our narrator, a writer living abroad in Germany, returning to his home country of Argentina.
 There, he finds that his dying father has become obsessed with an unsolved local murder.
 Interested in discovering why his father is so fixated on this crime, the narrator begins to dig into the details.
 In an interesting twist, his search causes him to relive his tumultuous childhood during Argentina’s dirty war.
 For those who are unfamiliar with Argentina’s history, this book offers a great example of what it would have been like to be alive during this turbulent era in South America.

 If you weren’t aware previously, each dialect of Spanish is vastly different.
 Therefore, it can often be a good idea to learn some of the phrases of the Argentinian dialect before visiting Buenos Aires.
-Particularly for those studying abroad or visiting for a longer period of time,!Che Boludo!
+Particularly for those studying abroad or visiting for a more extended period,!Che Boludo!
 A gringo’s guide to understanding the Argentines can be a great asset.
-This book contains a list of phrases and idioms as well as a helpful section on “vos”, which is used instead of the “tú” form in Argentina.
+This book contains phrases and idioms as well as a helpful section on “vos”, which is used instead of “tú” in Argentina.

 For a quick introduction to what makes Argentina the country that it is today, The Argentina Reader is a great resource.
 This collection of historical works flows in chronological order and contains speeches, poetry, articles, and other literature by Argentinian authors.
-Many of these pieces were actually translated into English for the first time in order to appear in this collection.
-Furthermore, through these pieces, the reader obtains a sense of important historical periods such as the Spanish colonial regime, Argentina’s independence, Peronism, and the dictatorship from 1976 to 1983.
-The only downside to this book is that it’s very academic and thus, a bit dense, so plan to read it slowly.
+Many of these pieces were translated into English for the first time to appear in this collection.
+Furthermore, through these pieces, the reader obtains a sense of critical historical periods such as the Spanish colonial regime, Argentina’s independence, Peronism, and the dictatorship from 1976 to 1983.
+The only downside to this book is that it’s very academic and, thus, a bit dense, so plan to read it slowly.